 Eligible international agreements include pro forma master agreements published by the International Swaps and Derivatives Association (ISDA) and the International Capital Market Association (ICMA), provided, however, that certain changes are introduced through a schedule to the relevant master agreement to make it fully compliant with the Insolvency Act.

 The scope of netting-eligible transactions is limited to financial contracts defined to include repos, OTC financial derivatives and 'other agreements the object of which is foreign exchange or securities'.
 The definition of a repo in the Securities Market Act is not dissimilar to what is generally understood to constitute a repo transaction in the international financial markets.
 OTC financial derivatives are defined in the Bank of Russia Regulation No. 3565-U to comprise:

 - cash-settled or deliverable swap transactions with payouts linked to a change in the price or level of an eligible underlying asset (price of commodities, securities, interest rates, FX rates, inflation rate, credit and potentially others);

 - put and call options (including swaptions) on an eligible underlying asset; and

-Credit support arrangements such as a title-transfer credit support annex should be protected by the close-out netting regime, particularly in light of the 2015 amendments to the Securities Market Act which now recognise title transfer security arrangements.
+Credit support arrangements such as a title-transfer credit support annex should be protected by the close-out netting regime, particularly in light of the 2015 amendments to the Securities Market Act that now recognise title transfer security arrangements.